Tetralogy of Fallot, Pediatric

 Blood tests.

-A pulse oximetry test.
-This test checks the amount of oxygen in your child's blood.
+Pulse oximetry to check the amount of oxygen in the blood.

 An exercise stress test.
-During this test, your child exercises or is given medicine to make the heart work harder and beat faster while heart tests are performed.
+During this test, your child exercises or is given medicine to make the heart work harder and beat faster while heart tests are done.

 How is this treated?

 - Open-heart surgery.
-This surgery is done within the first year after birth:
+This is done within the first year after birth.
+The surgery is done to:

 - Shunting.
 This temporary surgery is performed on children who cannot have open-heart surgery for any reason, such as those who are very small for their age.
 The purpose of the surgery is to: